projectcontour/contour/design/gw-api-policy-and-filter-design.md

 Overall this option has more moving pieces, but is very powerful.
 In addition, it does not directly affect the core Gateway API resources, but rather is a meta-resource on top of them that adds additional functionality.
 This may be desirable for some.

+It is also worth noting, we don't necessarily have to allow a Policy to target all resources, we can constrain this and as mentioned in implementation notes, it might be a lot easier to iterate this way.

 #### Rate Limiting: Custom BackendObjectReference type
 This option involves wrapping a Service that requires a rate limit with a resource that specifies a rate limit.